Leaders inspire, Thinkers imagine, Engineers create.

 After gratefully accepting a promotion into management, it was time to start exploring more advanced capabilities.
 We launched and iterated on a chatbot designed to help customers quickly resolve their inquiries.
 To ensure quality, we implemented measurements that allow us to track performance and drive continuous improvement.
 We also developed a component that enables personalized and searchable knowledgebase for convenient self-service without the conversational format.
 In parallel, we deeply validated and deployed AI recommendation tools to aid support agents and allow them to focus on resolving the customer's issue.

 In September 2022, I had the opportunity to share my AI experience at Salesforce's annual Dreamforce conference in San Francisco.
 Based on multiple co-pilots I have conducted with Salesforce, my primary session focused on my AI journey, validation process, and lessons learned.
 I also spoke briefly about how I am using conversational AI insights to reduce manual analysis in a session with Salesforce's AI Research team.
 Following the event in San Francisco, I spoke again at Salesforce World Tour NYC in December covering similar topics.
-Overall, I had a great experience sharing my story with other passionate service leaders and look forward to future events.
+Overall, I had a great experience sharing my story with other passionate service leaders.
+As Generative AI gained popularity, Wiley requested my manager and I to give a two-part webinar series covering our history of outcome-driven technology initiatives with a focus on AI and automation.

 Dreamforce 2022 Session 1: Smarter, More Proactive Service with Service Cloud Einstein